solliancenet/azure-synapse-analytics-ga-content-packs/hands-on-labs/lab-01/README.md

 ![Models built by AutoML run](./../media/lab-01-ex-02-task-02-run-details.png)

-Select the best model (the one at the top of the list) and then select the `Explanations (preview)` tab to see the model explanation.
+Select the best model (the one at the top of the list) then click on `View Explanations` to open the `Explanations (preview)` tab to see the model explanation.
 You are now able to see the global importance of the input features.
 For your model, the feature that influences the most the value of the predicted value is   `ProductId`.

 ![Explainability of the best AutoML model](./../media/lab-01-ex-02-task-02-best-mode-explained.png)